 Product Development

-Product development at Smithmade Essentials begins with defining the core concept by using research, testing, and design to shape each collection into a cohesive system of scent, form, and visual language.
+Product development at Smithmade Essentials begins with defining the core concept through research, testing, and design to shape each collection into a narrative supported by a combination of scent, form, and visual language.

 Product Concept Development